Military history of Brazil: World War II

-The use of an ostrich to represent the Brazilian fighter pilots comes from the fact that, during the early Forties, several Brazilian aircrews went to the USA to fly back to Brazil the aircraft then being bought in large numbers by the Brazilian authorities, not only training but also combat aircraft.
+The use of an ostrich to represent the Brazilian fighter pilots comes from the fact that, during the early Forties, several Brazilian aircrews went to the US to fly back to Brazil the aircraft then being bought in large numbers by the Brazilian authorities, not only training but also combat aircraft.
 During their stay in that country, they got acquainted to American food: baked beans, powdered eggs and powdered milk, among other items.
 The then Cel.-Av.
 Geraldo Guia de Aquino dubbed the pilots "Ostriches" and the nickname caught.

 The war cry "Senta a Pua!" was a suggestion from Ten.-Av.
 Rui who had heard it several times from Cap.-Av.
 Firmino Alves de Araujo while serving at Salvador Air Base; it was used by the latter on his subordinates, inviting them to do their tasks at once and quickly.
 It became the Brazilian equivalent of the British "Tally-Ho" and the French "À la Chasse!".
 It roughly translates to something like "Drill it Deep".

 The Brazilian pilots initially flew from 31 October 1944 as individual elements of flights of the 350th FG US squadrons, at first in affiliation flights and progressively taking part in more dangerous missions.
-Less than two weeks later, on 11 November, the Group started its own operations, flying from its base at Tarquinia, using its call-sign Jambock.
+Less than two weeks later, on 11 November, the group started its own operations, flying from its base at Tarquinia, using its call-sign Jambock.

-The Group was divided into four flights, Vermelha (Red), Amarela (Yellow), Azul (Blue) and Verde (Green).
+The group was divided into four flights, Vermelha (red), Amarela (yellow), Azul (blue) and Verde (green).
 Each flight had a complement of roughly 12 pilots, these having been flying together since their training spell in Panama.
 A pilot customarily wore an echarpe in the colours of his flight.
-The CO of the Group and some officers were not attached to any specific flight.
+The CO of the group and some officers were not attached to any specific flight.